 Once completely emerged from the cyst, the nauplius begins a series of beating movements which rupture the hatching membrane, allowing the nauplius to swim free.

 The first larval stage is characterized by a distinct brownish-orange color, a red nauplius eye in the head region, and three pairs of appendages i.e. the first antennae (sensorial function), the second antennae (locomotory + filter-feeding function), and finally: the mandibles (food intake function).
 The ventral side is covered by a large labrum (food intake).

 The digestive tract of the nauplius is not in contact yet with the external medium.
 Therefore, the larva depends on its yolk reserves as the sole food source at this stage.
 As they use this yolk sac, the hatch brine lose nutritional value and caloric value.

 After 8 – 12 hours, it molts into the 2nd larval stage.
 At this stage, algae and bacteria are filtered and ingested into the digestive tract by the animal.

 Note: When not fed, Artemia larvae will die during the third or fourth instar stage.

 The larvae undergo about 15 diverse molts to grow and differentiate.
 Paired lobular appendages appear in the trunk region and differentiates into thoracopods.
 On the both sides of the larva lateral complex eyes can be seen developing.

-From the 10th larval stage, morphological and functional changes starts occurring.
-In males their antennae grows and develop into hooked graspers while the female antennae degenerates into sensorial appendages.
+From the 10th larval stage, morphological and functional changes start occurring.
+In males, their antennae grow and develop into hooked graspers while the female antennae degenerates into sensorial appendages.